Hart Mountain - Antelope Hot Springs

 Small Soaking Pool

-The main hot spring pool is surrounded by rustic stone walls that protect bathers from the cold winds.
-Hot mineral water emerges from fissures in the concrete bottom, maintaining a temperature of about 100°F.
+This primary soaking pool measures 8 by 11 feet and is 4 feet deep, bordered by rustic stone walls that shelter bathers from cold winds.
+Hot mineral water emerges from fissures in the concrete bottom, keeping the temperature around 100°F.

 Hart Mountain Hot Springs